 I was so excited about this prospect that I struggled to sleep for days.
 As I thought about it more, I realized that to make this work I would have to figure out how to uncover the metrics that customers use to measure success and value as they go about executing these processes.

-Validating the Outcome-Driven Innovation Process with Cordis Corporation and the Stent
+Validating the Outcome-Driven Innovation Process

 In October 1991, I left IBM and founded The Total Quality Group (what is today Strategyn).
 The goal of this one-man consultancy was to apply my newly envisioned process to growth strategy, product strategy and planning initiatives.
 Originally called CD-MAP (to denote the concept of customer-driven maps), this scientific, quantifiable process is now called Outcome-Driven Innovation (ODI).

 One of my first clients to test Outcome-Driven Innovation was Cordis Corporation, a company that develops and manufactures medical devices for diagnostics and interventional procedures to treat patients suffering from coronary and peripheral vascular diseases.